oslabs-beta/rediSphere/README.md

   - Dynamic zoom/enlargement
 - Export functionality for logged data for analysis on other platforms

-Community feature requests and contributions are encouraged and welcomed to expand CacheApp capabilities!
+Community feature requests and contributions are encouraged and welcomed to expand rediSphere capabilities!

 ## Contributing

-Contributions to enhance CacheApp are welcomed!
+Contributions to enhance rediSphere are welcomed!

 To contribute: